Apply for Funding

 - Have quantifiable goals and measurable impacts of action taken by the project;

-- Have a 3-year or longer duration (longer-term research may receive priority support);
+- Have a 3-year or longer duration (longer-term research will receive priority support);

 - Have data gathered primarily by citizen-scientist participants recruited by Earthwatch;

-- Field approx. 4 to 10 teams per year, with 4 to 15 participants per team as needed for data collection;
+- Field a minimum of four (4) research teams per year (the average project fields 6-8 teams per year), with 4–15 participants per team as needed for data collection;

-- For teams > 1 day, provide reputable housing for volunteers within a 45-minute drive from site;
+- Provide reputable housing for volunteers within a 45-minute drive from site;

-- Field adult, high school and college student, teacher, and corporate partner groups;
+- Field adult, high school and college student, teacher, and/or corporate groups;

 - Be run in English, with all communications by field staff and supporting documents in English;